 Fruit is a wonderful finger food for kids since it’s often very flavorful and usually needs little to no prep.
 Below are some of my favorite fruits for kids, along with serving suggestions

-• Apples, shredded or cut into matchsticks, or steamed or roasted until soft
+• Apples, shredded or cut into matchsticks, or steamed or sliced baked apples that are roasted until soft.
+(See apples for babies.)

 • Bananas, broken up and sectioned (these are easier to pick up than slices, which can be slippery)